renproject/interoperability-examples/README.md

 ### 2. Deposit shifted tokens

 Deposit shifted tokens to the adapter address through the `deposit()` method.
-The adapter will use these funds to complete swaps.
+The adapter will use these funds to complete swaps faster when selected by the user via the UI.
 Please note: you'll need to approve the adapter contract on the shifted token contract before depositing.

 [justsmartcontracts.dev](https://justsmartcontracts.dev/) is an easy way to interact with smart contracts using just the contract address and ABI.